Check The biggest AI products database

 In the pharmaceutical industry, price discrimination is applied through varying prices for the same medications based on market segments and consumer groups.
 This approach, often seen as a blend of pure price discrimination and product versioning, allows companies to charge different prices for branded drugs versus their generic counterparts.

-Here, branded medications typically carry a premium pricing, justified by research and development costs, while generics are offered at a lower price to cater to more price-sensitive consumers.
+Here, branded medications typically carry a premium pricing, justified by research and development costs.
+Business costs, such as development, staff, and customer acquisition, play a significant role in setting these prices.
+Some companies use cost plus pricing, where they calculate total business costs and add a markup to ensure profitability, although this method may not always account for market value or competitor pricing.
+Generics are offered at a lower price to cater to more price-sensitive consumers.

 Pharmaceutical companies also adjust drug prices based on the purchasing capacity and health requirements of different regions, implementing a strategy that involves setting the maximum price markets can bear.
 This is critical in markets with inelastic demand, where patients depend on these drugs regardless of price changes.